 Since 1978 the US Air Force has taken delivery of over 2,250 F-16 aircraft.
 The final aircraft produced was delivered to them on March 18, 2005.
 They do not plan to order any additional aircraft, however new F-16 aircraft continue to be exported.

-On February 21, 2018 it was announced that the Iraqi Air Force will be acquiring 13 more F-16 aircraft to bring their total up to 34.
+Feb.
+21, 2018: It was announced that the Iraqi Air Force will be acquiring 13 more F-16 aircraft to bring their total up to 34.

-On Feb.
-26, 2018 It was announced that South Korean F-16 aircraft will receive the joint venture Elbit Systems and Rockwell Collins helmet mounted display with day and night situational awareness including enhanced distinction between friendlies and threats.
+Feb.
+26, 2018: It was announced that South Korean F-16 aircraft will receive the joint venture Elbit Systems and Rockwell Collins helmet mounted display with day and night situational awareness including enhanced distinction between friendlies and threats.

-On June 22, 2018 the Kingdom of Bahrain contracted with Lockheed Martin in the amount of US$1.12 billion to purchase sixteen F-16 Block 70 aircraft to be completed by September of 2023.
+June 22, 2018: The Kingdom of Bahrain contracted with Lockheed Martin in the amount of US$1.12 billion to purchase sixteen F-16 Block 70 aircraft to be completed by September of 2023.

 The F-16 from Scale Jets is of all composite construction.
 Wingspan is 79 1/2 in. and length is 114 1/2 in.
 At least a 35 lb. thrust jet turbine engine is needed.
 Minimum dry weight is about 42 lbs.